swiftlang/swift-foundation/Proposals/0017-expanded-calendar-support.md

-This proposal is for adding expanded support for several calendars used in South Asia, lunisolar and solar calendars used in regions in India, as well as Thai, Vietnamese and Korean calendars based on the Chinese lunisolar calendar.
+This proposal is for adding expanded support for several lunisolar and solar calendars used in South Asia, as well as Vietnamese and Korean calendars that based on the Chinese lunisolar calendar.
 Swift-foundation-icu repository will support these too, so users of Foundation on any platform will get these new calendars.

 Some of these calendars are astronomical calendars, which means they are using true positions of sun (solar) or both sun and moon.
 For that reason, when specific set of events happen, the dates in these calendars can have both leap months and leap days.